 Local authorities (councils) are responsible for providing community care services for those who need them.
 These council-funded social care services may be provided by ‘independent providers’ – firms or charities who specialise in providing social care services.

-Under the Care Act 2014, local authorities will take on new functions.
+Under the Care Act 2014, local authorities took on new functions.
 This is to make sure that people who live in their areas:

 To achive this Local Authorities must:

 The main provisions of the Care Act came into force from April 2015.
 A series of 13 fact sheets detailing the Care Act are available from GOV.UK.

 A guide to understanding what the changes may mean to you or to a relative is available at the following links: